Hong-Kong-International-School/machine-learning-for-sustainable-development-laidens/README.md

 # Trash Detection Model

 A neural network model that will be able to accurately detect and label trash given a certain image or a live camera feed using bounding boxes!
-This would be used in trash collection robots that could autonomously pick up trash, if we were ever able to develop this kind of robot.
+This could be used to address multiple SDG goals, which include but not limited to the following:

+SDG 11: Sustainable Cities and Communities - By detecting and removing labelled trash from public spaces, this technology can help create cleaner and more sustainable urban environments.

+SDG 12: Responsible Consumption and Production - The neural network model can help reduce waste and encourage responsible consumption by identifying trash and waste products that can be recycled or repurposed.

+SDG 13: Climate Action - By reducing the amount of waste that ends up in landfills, this technology can help reduce greenhouse gas emissions and mitigate the impacts of climate change.

+SDG 14: Life Below Water - By preventing trash and plastic waste from entering waterways, the technology can help protect marine ecosystems and preserve biodiversity.

+SDG 15: Life on Land - By removing litter and waste from natural environments, the model can help protect natural habitats and prevent the loss of biodiversity.

 Necessary Packages / Requirements
     All ultralytics reqiurements (for running the YOLOv8 model) https://github.com/ultralytics/ultralytics/blob/main/requirements.txt

-    How to Install: Download necessary packages shown at the top of the 'thecode.py' file.
-    How to Use: Go

  Model Details:
     Data sources used for training:
         Data used for VGG19 Transfer learning: https://www.kaggle.com/datasets/sovitrath/underwater-trash-detection-icra Data used for YOLOv8 model training:   https://universe.roboflow.com/mohamed-traore-2ekkp/taco-trash-annotations-in-context/dataset/16
-        Model performance analysis:
-            VGG19 Transfer learning model performance:

- Development overview:
-    placeholder
+How to Run:
+Download "thecode.py"
+After downloading the YOLO model, figure out what directory you have downloaded it to.
+Replace "DIRECTORY OF WHERE YOU DOWNLOADED MODEL" with the directory of where your model is. (for example Users/yourusername/Downloads/modelname)
+Run the code, it should use your webcam for the source.

 ##  Logs